knpuniversity/javascript/knpu/ep3-webpack/global-jquery.md

 *Just* by making this change, when we refresh, it *works*.
 Now, in practice, some libraries *do* reference `window.jQuery`, but I don't know of any that reference `window.$`, so you can remove it.

-But I wanted you to see this gotcha so that you can navigate around it and keep going.
+Next!
+Let's talk about import and export... the more hipster alternative to `require` and `module.exports`.